-Colour-wise, these usually look best in timeless black, navy and grey, but shades of deep green and burgundy also work well.
+Color-wise, these usually look best in timeless black, navy and grey, but shades of deep green and burgundy also work well.
 To add some textural interest to your lower half, keep an eye out for a flecked or melange designs.

-British brands are often best for this heritage style, so try the likes of Reiss, M&S, Oliver Spencer and Paul Smith for wool and wool-blend styles that are the definition of understated luxury.
+British brands are often best for this heritage style, so try the likes of

 Nothing keeps you warm like a quality knit.
 For most of us it’s still a little early to break out the big guns, so stick to lighter gauge knitwear until winter hits in earnest.
-Jumpers and cardigans in temperature-regulating merino wool, breathable cotton-blends and unbeatably plush cashmere are all worth considering.
+Jumpers and cardigans in temperature-regulating merino wool, breathable cotton blends and unbeatably plush cashmere are all worth considering.

-If you’re looking to invest, prioritise versatile colours such as navy, grey, brown or beige, which will match with everything in your wardrobe.
+If you’re looking to invest, prioritize versatile colours such as navy, grey, brown or beige, which will match with everything in your wardrobe.
 If you’ve already got your neutral bases covered, consider acquiring a more seasonal option in burgundy, bottle green or burnt orange to give your cold-weather looks a seasonal lift.

 Unlike their chunkier cousins, lightweight knits – whether you opt for a cardigan or jumper – can be easily layered over a shirt or tee and worn under a jacket or blazer without running the risk of looking like a fitness magazine’s unfortunate ‘before’ picture.

-For modestly priced options that deliver great value try Uniqlo, Topman’s Premium line and H&M, all of which offer a generous selection of merino, cashmere and cotton styles in a variety of cuts and colourways.
+For modestly priced options that deliver great value try Uniqlo, Topman’s Premium line, and H&M, all of which offer a generous selection of merino, cashmere and cotton styles in a variety of cuts and colourways.
 Or, for knitwear that really is a notch above, turn to the masters at John Smedley or Loro Piana.

 Whether it connotes nineties Seattle or noughties Willamsburg for you, the flannel shirt has worked its way from sideline separate to wardrobe staple in recent years.
 Its appeal in autumn is obvious: you can wear it open over a T-shirt on milder days, or button it up and layer under a canvas chore jacket when the breeze picks up.

-Plain colour styles in grey, navy, deep red, military green and beige give you plenty of opportunities for wear, while a classic red and black buffalo check has been on trend for decades.
+Plain color styles in grey, navy, deep red, military green and beige give you plenty of opportunities for wear, while a classic red and black buffalo check has been on trend for decades.
 Try the former with a knitted tie on dress-down days in the office, or play up the latter’s workwear affiliations by teaming with boots, twill chinos and a denim jacket.

-You’ll find a wide selection of authentic, re-worked flannel shirts on the high street in a wide variety of colourways and plaids from the likes of J.Crew, Selected Homme and H&M, while specialists such as Portuguese Flannel and Gitman Vintage are go-tos for high-quality options.
+You’ll find a wide selection of authentic, re-worked flannel shirts on the high street in a wide variety of colorways and plaids from the likes of J.Crew, Selected Homme and H&M, while specialists such as Portuguese Flannel and Gitman Vintage are go-tos for high-quality options.

 The secret to dressing well for autumn is keeping your style adaptable.
 Denim has been in the mix since the mid-19th century so has had more than enough practice at flitting between whatever mother nature throws at you.